trentagon/trentagon.github.io/index.md

 Github: [https://github.com/trentagon](https://github.com/trentagon){:target="_blank"}

 <div style="color: lightgray;">
-    The design of this website embraces digital brutalism, which emphasizes fast, clear, and memory-efficient user interfaces.
+    The design of this website is inspired by digital brutalism, which emphasizes fast, clear, and memory-efficient user interfaces.
 </div>